-Wall Street set to open lower as oil slides
+Oil slide pulls Wall Street lower

-(Reuters) - Wall Street was set to open lower on Friday as energy stocks took a hit from oil prices sliding to their lowest in more than a year, while investors were nervous ahead of U.S.-China trade talks at the G20 summit next week.
+(Reuters) - U.S. stocks fell on Friday as oil prices slipped to their lowest in more than a year, dragging down energy shares, while investors were nervous ahead of U.S.-China trade talks at the G20 summit next week.

-Volumes are likely to be thin in a shortened trading session on Friday that will see the U.S. stock market close at 1 p.m.
+Volumes are likely to be thin in a shortened trading session on Friday, with the U.S. stock market closing at 1 p.m.
 ET (1800 GMT).
-The markets were closed on Thursday for the Thanksgiving holiday.
+The market was shut on Thursday for the Thanksgiving holiday.

-Benchmark Brent crude LCOc1 was down nearly 5 percent even as oil producers considered cutting production to stem a rising global surplus.
+Benchmark Brent crude LCOc1 fell more than 4 percent even as oil producers considered cutting production to stem a rising global surplus.

-Oil majors Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) fell more than 2 percent each in premarket trading, while oilfield services providers Schlumberger NV (SLB.N) and Halliburton Co (HAL.N) dropped more than 4 percent.
-Marathon Oil Corp (MRO.N) shed 7.6 percent.
+Oil majors Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) fell about 2 percent each and were the top losers on the Dow Jones Industrial Average .DJI.
+Oilfield services providers Schlumberger NV (SLB.N) and Halliburton Co (HAL.N) fell nearly 3 percent.
+Marathon Oil Corp (MRO.N) shed 3.5 percent.

+That pressured the S&P energy index .SPNY, which fell 3.1 percent, the most among 11 major S&P sectors, which were either trading flat or in the red.

 “The post-holiday abbreviated session is looking bleak as the futures point to a weak opening with crude prices tumbling in early pre-market trading,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-The Nasdaq, which has lost 3.8 percent so far this week, is on course for its biggest weekly decline since late March as worries about a cooling global economy and peaking corporate earnings have led investors to sell high-growth names, particularly in the technology sector.
+The Nasdaq, which has lost 3.8 percent so far this week, is on pace for its biggest weekly decline since late March as worries about a cooling global economy and peaking corporate earnings have led investors to sell high-growth names, particularly in the technology sector.

 Investors will be focusing on the G20 summit in Buenos Aires, where U.S. President Donald Trump and his Chinese counterpart Xi Jinping are expected to hold talks amid a worsening trade dispute between the two countries that has weighed on financial markets and sparked fears of a global slowdown.